gvwilson/thirdbit/src/fiction/santas/index.md

 The door swung open with an ominous creak before Finner could answer.
 He swallowed hard and followed Santa Hood into the house.

-The carpet in the hall looked just like it always had.
+The carpet in the hall looked the same as well.
 So did the gargoyle coathooks and the over-stuffed chairs in the sitting room, but the plants were gone.
 In their place stood a large table covered in maps of cities,